codyaug/Age-Related-Conditions-Identification/README.md

 bash
 Copy code
-pip install pandas numpy matplotlib seaborn scikit-learn Dataset
+'pip install pandas numpy matplotlib seaborn scikit-learn' Dataset
 The dataset used in this project consists of three CSV files: